22vv0/asphyxia_plugins/sdvx@asphyxia/README.md

 	- Fixed ARENA Season 12 rule from 1 (point system) to 2 (voting system)
 	- Added ARENA-related startup flags to exg.ts (arena room id input, online/local match rule voting system, etc.)
 	- Updated system backgrounds list in customize\_data\_ext.json (forgot to update it as it's manual, sorry...)
 	- Added new APRIL\_RAINBOW\_LINE\_ACTIVE to startup flags toggle list.
-Don't know what it does currently.
-		- Edit: Enables April Fools 2024 Effect: Rainbow lasers.
-Type V-RAN on search bar to enable.
+		- Enables April Fools 2024 Effect.
+Toggle this flag on and type V-RAN on the song search bar to activate it.
 	- Added lounge code (checks for active matches to toggle 'matching' indicator in lounge)
 	- Fixes to profile customization WebUI js where 1: subbg selection doesn't match the one previewed, and 2: it provides the incorrect subbg file format.
 	- Some online matchmaking experimentations (still can't make it work though)